Negative pedal curve

-In geometry, a negative pedal curve is a plane curve that can be constructed from another plane curve C and a fixed point P on that curve.
-For each point X ≠ P on the curve C, the negative pedal curve has a tangent that passes through X and is perpendicular to line XP.
+In geometry, a negative pedal curve is a plane curve that can be constructed from another plane curve C and a fixed point P. For each point X ≠ P on the curve C, the negative pedal curve has a tangent that passes through X and is perpendicular to line XP.
 Constructing the negative pedal curve is the inverse operation to constructing a pedal curve.

 Definition

 In the plane, for every point X other than P there is a unique line through X perpendicular to XP.
 For a given curve in the plane and a given fixed point P, called the pedal point, the negative pedal curve is the envelope of the lines XP for which X lies on the given curve.